Indian locomotive class WDS-3: History

 When the lot of 7 WDS3 shunters came, initially they had a lot of troubles with these locomotives, but the trouble was confined more to the power pack than to the transmission.
 But in course of time, going into detail about the troubles that were being experienced and the mechanics were able to get over a lot of these difficulties and in-fact the transmission was also modified to suit with the engine.
-By 1979 Out of 7 locomotives, five are still after 15 years of service working and did not have trouble.
-But by 1990s all units were withdrawn from service.
+Between 1976 and 1978 all seven units were rebuilt to WDS-4B specifications by CLW, and received a new engine and a simplified transmission.
+These units were reclassified as WDS-4Cs.
+By 1990s all units were withdrawn from service and were scrapped.